Details: DOE + Full Benefits

 Qualifications, Skills and Abilities

-- A minimum of three years in a management and supervisory position in a human services setting; demonstrated ability to exercise appropriate authority and sound judgment when needed.
+- A minimum of one year in a management and supervisory position in a human services setting; demonstrated ability to exercise appropriate authority and sound judgment when needed.

 - Good meeting facilitation skills.